HigherOrderCO/FormCoreJS/README.md

 FormCoreJS
 ==========

-A pure JavaScript implementation of FormCore, a minimal proof language.
+A pure JavaScript, dependency-free, 700-LOC implementation of FormCore, a minimal proof language featuring inductive reasoning.
 It is the kernel of [Formality](https://github.com/moonad/formality).
-It compiles to ultra-fast JavaScript, Haskell.
+It compiles to ultra-fast JavaScript and Haskell.
 Other back-ends coming soon.

 Usage
 -----